-Our data collection procedure, based on the self-selection of visitors to a smoking cessation website and on a Google link, probably selected people concerned about COPD and resulted in a sample with a high prevalence of smoking and of respiratory symptoms.
-The prevalence of cough and expectoration was higher in our sample (>45% in smokers) than in the general population of smokers (10-40%) [8], and the prevalence of asthma was also higher in our sample (14%) than in the general population (\sim 10% in Europe) [29].
-Furthermore, participants were somewhat young (median age 35 yrs) for an assessment of COPD.
-Thus, our results may not be generalisable to other populations, and this study should not be interpreted as a prevalence study.
+Our data collection procedure, based on the self-selection of visitors of a smoking cessation website and on a Google link, probably selected people concerned about COPD and resulted in a sample with a high prevalence of smoking and of respiratory symptoms.
+The prevalence of cough and expectoration was higher in our sample (>45% in smokers) than in the general population of smokers (10-40%),(8) and the prevalence of asthma was also higher in our sample (14%) than in the general population (~10% in Europe).(28) Furthermore, participants were somewhat young (median=35 years) for an assessment of COPD.
+Thus, our results may not be generalizable to other populations, and this study should not be interpreted as a prevalence study.
 However, our aim was not to produce prevalence estimates, but to assess the validity of online COPD screening and to test associations between smoking and respiratory symptoms in the short term.
-Studies in representative samples are still necessary because of the paucity of short-term longitudinal data on this topic, and because of the small size of many previous samples [7, 8].
-Even though it resulted in a selected sample, the internet-based data
+Studies in representative samples are still necessary because of the paucity of short-term longitudinal data on this topic, and because of the small size of many previous samples.(7, 8) Even though it resulted in a selected sample, the Internet-based data collection was a very effective (and cost-effective) way to enrol one of the largest longitudinal samples described to date in a study of smoking and respiratory symptoms.